-- Intense itching, especially at night.
+- Intense itching, which is worse at night.

-- Condition may become worse with sunlight.
+- The condition may become worse with sunlight.

 Diagnosis of Cutaneous Lichen Planus:

 The diagnosis of Cutaneous Lichen Planus is clinically by the “lichen-like” appearance of the skin lesions.
-A biopsy can be used to rule out malignancies, and confirm diagnosis.
+A biopsy can be used to rule out malignancies, and confirm the diagnosis.

 Treatment for Cutaneous Lichen Planus: